Salzburg specialties

 - Are suitable in summer sandals are good for a city tour.

-- We always have one Travel Guide* and one map* for orientation.
+- We always have a travel guide and a city map with us for orientation.

-- To capture your impressions, you should use yours Camera* do not forget.
-I always take mine Nikon D5300 SLR digital camera with additional battery * for photos that I need in high resolution.
+- To capture your impressions, don't forget your camera.
+I always take my Nikon D5300 SLR digital camera with me for photos that I need in high resolution.

 Enjoy Salzburg specialties